-7. SITE VISIT PHASE
+7 SITE VISIT PHASE

-7.1 Determine that the constitution and procedures of the CB comply with the general requirements of the EUCC scheme.
+7.1 Determine that the constitution and procedures of the CB comply with the general requirements of the EUCC scheme

-The checklist in Appendix A of this annex shall be used to determine if the processes that the CB uses to provide its certification services are sufficient to ensure effective oversight of evaluations and to ensure that successful certifications comply with the Common Criteria and the Common Evaluation Methodology.
+A checklist shall be used to determine if the processes that the CB uses to provide its certification services are sufficient to ensure effective oversight of evaluations and to ensure that successful certifications comply with the Common Criteria and the Common Evaluation Methodology.

-The CB shall provide any relevant information associated to its accreditation to support this analysis.
+The CB shall provide any relevant information associated to its accreditation to support this determination.